Skip to main content

 The journey to becoming a qualified legal practitioner does not end when you have completed your Bachelor of Laws or Juris Doctor degree.

-Once you have finished your law degree, the next step before applying for admission (unless you have a traineeship) is to complete practical legal training, also known as the Graduate Diploma in Legal Practice, or GDLP for short.
+Once you have finished your law degree, the next step before applying for admission (unless you have a traineeship) is to complete practical legal training, also known as the Graduate Diploma in Legal Practice (Online), or GDLP for short.

 The link between a law degree and legal practice

-The GDLP provides practical, supervised legal training based on the Australian Professional Legal Education Council (APLEC) Competency Standards for entry level lawyers.
-Once you have completed the GDLP at Bond, you will be able to apply for admission to legal practice in Australia.
+The GDLP provides practical, supervised legal training based on the National Competency Standards for Entry-Level Lawyers.
+Once you have completed the GDLP at Bond, you will be able to apply for admission to legal practice anywhere in Australia.

-Bond’s GDLP can be completed online.
-Aspiring lawyers are taught and mentored by a variety of experienced legal practitioners including solicitors, barristers, accredited specialists and judges, all of whom have experience in the areas that they teach with trainees undertaking practical assessments replicating real practice (no exams).
+Aspiring lawyers are taught and mentored by a variety of experienced legal practitioners including solicitors and barristers, all of whom have experience in the areas that they teach, with trainees undertaking practical assessments replicating real practice (no exams).

-The program also comprises a five-day intensive, which features practical workshops and exercises focussing on legal skills and values including communication, interviewing clients, letter writing, alternative dispute resolution, advocacy, ethics and financial responsibilities.
+The program also comprises a five-day Learning Intensive at the commencement of the program, which features practical workshops and exercises focussing on legal skills and values, including communication, interviewing clients, letter writing, alternative dispute resolution, advocacy, ethics and financial responsibilities, as well as guest speakers from the profession.

-Bond’s Graduate Diploma in Legal Practice is competitively priced, it gives trainees the ability to manage their professional work with their study – they can elect to complete the program part-time or full-time.
+Bond’s Graduate Diploma in Legal Practice (Online) is competitively priced and gives trainees the ability to manage their professional work with their studies due to its flexibility.
 The online program is interactive and collaborative, ensuring an intuitive and premium experience on an interactive and collaborative learning platform.

 Personalised placement support

-One of the core components of the GDLP is placement (work experience), where trainees work in a real law firm to apply the skills and values they have obtained during the GDLP under the supervision of a legal practitioner.
+One of the core components of the GDLP is placement (work experience), where trainees work in a legal environment to apply the skills and values they have obtained during the GDLP under the supervision of a lawyer.

-Placement options include a short (30 day) or a long (60 day) placement and prior recognition of legal practice may be available bringing the days required for placement to a minimum of 15 days.
+Placement options include a short (30 day) or a long (60 day) placement and prior recognition of legal practice may be available bringing the days required for placement once trainees commence the program to 15 days.

 You will have access to personalised support in securing a legal placement from the Career Development Centre’s dedicated specialists.